About the ECHO Initiative

 The ECHO Initiative encourages all individuals and programs engaging in OAE screening to collaborate with their state’s Early Hearing Detection and Intervention (EHDI) or newborn hearing screening program, local audiologists and other state and regional offices devoted to relevant interagency collaboration such as Head Start State Collaboration Offices, State Head Start Associations, Primary Care Associations, and Early Intervention Coordinating Councils.

-To make contact with an ECHO Model and/or trainers in your state, please contact us and include your state and city and what your learning needs are.
+To make contact with programs already engaged in implementing evidence-based hearing screening practices and/or trainers in your state, please contact us and include your state and city and what your learning needs are.

-The ECHO Initiative is funded in part by the Administration for Children and Families, the Office of Head Start, and the Maternal and Child Health Bureau under Grants 6 H61 MC 00006-02-02 and 90YD-0203/01 to the National Center for Hearing Assessment and Management at Utah State University.
+The ECHO Initiative has been funded in part by the Administration for Children and Families, the Office of Head Start, and the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA) at the United States Department of Health and Human Services, The Louis and Harold Price Foundation, and the Oticon Foundation.
+NCHAM staff are responsible for the views and content of material on this website and no endorsement by contributing funders is implied or expressed.
 In addition, we would like to recognize the many early childhood education and health care providers across the country who have contributed significantly to the success of this effort.